Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

-To improve the performance of the prediction model, we give it explicit supervision by knowledge distillation from an oracle, which can provide the ground truth of prediction, see Figure~\ref{fig:prediction model}(b).
-Knowledge distillation (KD)~\cite{hinton2015distilling} is a teacher-student framework that leverages a pre-trained teacher network to guide the training of a student network.
+Knowledge distillation (KD)~\cite{hinton2015distilling} is a teacher-student framework that leverages a pre-trained teacher network to guide the training of a student network by minimizing the difference between the outputs of the teacher and the student network.

-In our system, the functionality of the teacher network is to produce a guidance feature to guide the training of the student network.
-The teacher network is a virtual cooperative perception network without communication interruption and the student network is the main framework mentioned in the last subsection.
-The teacher network is composed of an encoder $g_{\mathrm{encoder}}$, an information fusion model $g_{\mathrm{fuse}}$, and a decoder model $g_{\mathrm{decoder}}$, and the architecture of these models are the same as that of the student network.
+The knowledge distillation framework used in V2X-INCOP is shown in Figure~\ref{fig:prediction model}(b).
+In the system, the student network is the prediction model mentioned in subsection~\ref{subsec:msspm}.
+The teacher network is a virtual cooperative perception network \textit{without} communication interruption, which fuses the features at the current timestep from the cooperative nodes who are involved in the cooperation history.
+The fused feature is a guidance feature that guides the training of the prediction model, leading the model to estimate the current state of the past features from historical information.
+The teacher network is composed of an encoder $g_{\mathrm{encoder}}$, an information fusion model $g_{\mathrm{fuse}}$, and a decoder model $g_{\mathrm{decoder}}$, and the architecture of these models are the same as that of the models in the cooperative perception system mentioned in subsection \ref{subsec:overview}, that is, $f_{\mathrm{encoder}}$, $f_{\mathrm{fuse}}$ and $f_{\mathrm{decoder}}$.

 The teacher network is first well-trained with the assumption of ideal communication.

-Then we obtain a guidance feature by feeding the teacher network with point clouds of nodes in $\mathcal{P}_{i}^{t}$ at the current timestep, where $\mathcal{P}_{i}^{t}$ is the set of nodes from who node $a_i$ has successfully received messages at the past $k$ timesteps before timestep $t$.
+Then we can obtain a guidance feature by feeding the teacher network with point clouds of nodes in $\mathcal{P}_{i}^{t}$ at the current timestep, where $\mathcal{P}_{i}^{t}$ is the set of nodes from who node $a_i$ has successfully received messages at the past $k$ timesteps before timestep $t$.
 We compute the guidance feature of the prediction model as follows:

 where subscript $\mathrm{T}$ refers to the variable produced by the teacher network.

 The guidance feature can be regarded as the ground truth of the output of the prediction model, because if the prediction model outputs the same feature as the guidance feature, it has recovered all information needed to be recovered based on the feature received in the past.